Why College Essay = Why You?

 - Check out other sources that might help you learn more about the colleges like niche.com, collegescoops.com or my new app, CollegeVizzy (on the app store now).

 Even though these essays can often be short, they are super important and must show that you’ve taken your time, given thought, highlighted yourself, and done your research.
+They’re just as important as your personal essay.
 Every word counts.